metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `conditions` (Attributes List) Conditions are a set of rules that are applied to included HTTPProxies.In effect, they are added onto the Conditions of included HTTPProxy Routestructs.When applied, they are merged using AND, with one exception:There can be only one Prefix MatchCondition per Conditions slice.More than one Prefix, or contradictory Conditions, will make theinclude invalid.
-Exact and Regex match conditions are not allowedon includes. (see [below for nested schema](#nestedatt--spec--includes--conditions))
+- `conditions` (Attributes List) Conditions are a set of rules that are applied to included HTTPProxies.
+In effect, they are added onto the Conditions of included HTTPProxy Route structs.
+When applied, they are merged using AND, with one exception: There can be only one Prefix MatchCondition per Conditions slice.
+More than one Prefix, or contradictory Conditions, will make the include invalid.
+Exact and Regex match conditions are not allowed on includes. (see [below for nested schema](#nestedatt--spec--includes--conditions))
 - `namespace` (String) Namespace of the HTTPProxy to include.
 Defaults to the current namespace if not supplied.

 <a id="nestedatt--spec--includes--conditions"></a>